-SB 1108 (Hernandez, Chapter 692, Statutes of 2018) – Requires the Department of Health Care Services (DHCS) to seek future federal Medi-Cal waivers and pilots that aim to either increase the number of Medi-Cal recipients or enhance the medical assistance provided to recipients.
-As introduced, would have prevented DHCS from securing federal waivers that impose a work requirement for Medi-Cal recipients.
+SB 1108 (Hernandez, Chapter 692, Statutes of 2018) – Requires the Department of Health Care Services (DHCS) in future federal Medi-Cal waivers and pilots to advance the goal of providing comprehensive health care to low-income Californians and offer beneficiaries nonmedical benefits, such as employment or housing assistance, on a voluntary basis.

 SB 1375 (Hernandez, Chapter 700, Statutes of 2018) – Makes changes to existing California market rules for small employer coverage, strengthening the limits on association health plans enacted in the early 1990s and ensuring that ACA rating and coverage rules apply even if individuals or employers join associations.

 Bills passed that focus on increased transparency and state oversight affecting health care quality and costs, including:

 AB 315 (Wood, Dahle, and Nazarian, Chapter 905, Statutes of 2018) – Requires pharmacy benefit managers (PBMs) to register with the Department of Managed Health Care (DMHC) and to disclose specified information.
 Requires DMHC to convene a task force on PBM reporting to determine what information on pharmaceutical costs should be reported to the state.